nova-dot-exe/sigmA/README.md

-# This is a collection of Chromebook utilities by me, S-PScripts.
+# This is a collection of Chromebook utilities by me, sigma.

 ## Check out the website I made for this repo: